 Given that most firms opposed a union-only channel in information and consultation (Koukiadaki, 2010) and that unions were not proactive in negotiating arrangements, the field was left open to employers.
 Most employers went for pre-existing arrangements on information and consultation and the regulations produced relatively little change (Koukiadaki, 2010).

-The failure of the unions to engage in both worker representation proposals suggested again a failure to recognize the significance of IPR and a reluctance to engage in the kind of experimentation necessary to exploit IPR which may involve modifying existing institutions and institutional constraints in order to build new ones (Stone (2014) and Murray et al (2020).
+The failure of the unions to engage in both worker representation proposals suggested again a failure to recognize the significance of IPR and a reluctance to engage in the kind of experimentation necessary to exploit IPR which may involve modifying existing institutions and institutional constraints in order to build new ones (Stone, 2014;Murray et al 2020).

 5.The Institutional Structure of the Trade Union Movement.

-Hyman (2001) ‘Unions themselves are of course institutions and their own structural characteristics may form part of the analysis’.These structures impinge upon the strategic options available (Pontusson,1992) In this section we examine the institutional structure of the UK trade union movement as a IPR. .
+Hyman (2001) suggested ‘Unions themselves are of course institutions and their own structural characteristics may form part of the analysis’.
+Their structures impinge upon the strategic options available to unions (Pontusson,1992).
+In this section we examine the institutional structure of the UK trade union movement as an IPR.

+.

 Trade union movements in most European countries are organized in confederations although the relationship between confederations and their constituent bodies can vary considerably (Gumbrell-McCormick and Hyman, 2013).
-Fragmented and decentralized trade union movements are handicapped in the development and implementation of union strategies.
-A strong confederation can overcome disagreements between unions and facilitate political action (Hyman and Vallat, 1998).
-Thus the relative weakness of the UK and US confederations limits their ability to act politically (Frege and Kelly, 2003).
+Fragmented and decentralized trade union movements are handicapped in the development and implementation of union strategies whereas a strong confederation can overcome disagreements between unions and facilitate political action (Hyman, 1998).
+Thus, the relative weakness of the UK and US confederations limits their ability to act politically (Frege and Kelly, 2003).
 Most significant trade union leaders have agreed with the weak confederal role of the TUC.
 The last to consistently champion a significantly more expansionist role for the TUC were Ernest Bevin and Walter Citrine in the decade before the Second World War when the role of the TUC’s Economic Committee was developed, the TUC’s representational role was extended, and TUC leaders were regularly invited to serve on state bodies (Adonis, 2020).
 The TUC has limited constitutional authority over affiliated unions apart from the capacity to expel them, a penalty with few direct consequences.
-Affiliates have retained control over collective bargaining and excluded the TUC from involvement (Waddington, 2006).Dorey (2019) draws a parallel between the voluntarism the trade unions have promoted in collective bargaining and the voluntarism they exercise with respect to the TUC’s authority.
+Affiliates have retained control over collective bargaining and excluded the TUC from involvement (Waddington, 2006).
+Dorey (2019) draws a parallel between the voluntarism the trade unions have promoted in collective bargaining and the voluntarism they exercise with respect to the TUC’s authority.

 Criticisms of the weakness of the TUC are frequent among post-War commentators.
 Clegg (1976) argued that the trade unions needed a stronger central authority, pointing to Sweden where incomes policy worked, and wage drift was controlled because of strong central institutions.
 Towers (1997) compared unfavourably the TUC’s role in union renewal with that of the US AFL/CIO.